heistak/your-code-displays-japanese-wrong/index.md

 Therefore, if text in Japanese is displayed using a Kanji glyph set meant for Chinese, it will immediately stand out to a native Japanese speaker as ugly, non-native, and plain bizarre due to the unfamiliar glyphs showing up in the text.
 This is most likely what’s happening with your program.

+### Is it that much of a big deal?
+Very.
+While admittedly the app is not exactly unreadable in this state, it is much more than the difference between, say, the lowercase A with or without the overhang - it's more like [WIP].
+Everyone has a clear idea of what looks native and what doesn't[WIP]

 ### Why does that happen?

 Back when Unicode was being designed, a decision called [Han Unification](https://en.wikipedia.org/wiki/Han_unification) was made to create a single unified set of all the Chinese (Simplified/Traditional), Japanese, and Korean Kanji characters.
 This involved giving equivalent code points to characters that were deemed equivalent across languages, which allowed the size of the character set to be kept small.